It's important to look after yourself as well as your children.

 Get together with other parents and their children

 Your child will enjoy the company of another child and you will enjoy some adult conversation.
 There may be groups in your area where you can meet other parents and where your child will have some fun.
 Your Family Information Service will be able to tell you what’s on in your area.
 You can contact them by telephone on 0300 123 7777.
-The Family Point website (External link) also has information on services and activities in your area.

 Most parents have times when they feel tested to their limits.
 Sometimes parents have trouble controlling their emotions and reactions.
 They may feel stressed about personal, medical or financial problems.